aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

 ## Lab scenario

-In this lab, you will querying files using a serverless SQL pool allows executing SQL queries directly on data stored in files, without the need for managing or provisioning dedicated infrastructure.
+In this lab, you will be querying files using a serverless SQL pool allows executing SQL queries directly on data stored in files, without the need for managing or provisioning dedicated infrastructure.
 It provides on-demand scalability and efficient data processing capabilities for analyzing and retrieving insights from file-based data sources.

 ## Lab objectives